niceume/learn_sas/BIOS_LAB8-1_SAS_TwoIndependetVariables(ParameterInference).md

 PROC PRINT;
 RUN;
 /* -0.49492 -0.92668 */
+/* We can be 95% confident that the difference between VARIABLEs(SBPs) of A and B is somewhere between -0.4942 and -9.2668 */
 ~~~

 This confidence interval can be calcuted in one step by using "PROC TTEST"